Ukraine's allies push back on a US peace plan seen as favoring Moscow

 “We are ready to engage in order to ensure that a future peace is sustainable.
 We are clear on the principle that borders must not be changed by force.
 We are also concerned by the proposed limitations on Ukraine’s armed forces, which would leave Ukraine vulnerable to future attack,” the statement said.
 It added that any decisions regarding NATO and the EU would require the consent of member states.

+The French, German and U.K. prime ministers met during the day on the sidelines of a Group of 20 summit in Johannesburg, South Africa, to discuss ways to support Kyiv, according to a person with knowledge of the matter who spoke on condition of anonymity because they were not authorized to speak publicly.

+German Chancellor Friedrich Merz told reporters at the summit that “wars cannot be ended by major powers over the heads of the countries affected,” and insisted Kyiv needed robust guarantees.

-Ukrainian envoys will meet a U.S. delegation in Switzerland to discuss the proposal, Zelenskyy announced Saturday, after U.S. President Donald Trump said he wants Kyiv to respond by next week.
+Merz added that envoys from Germany, France, the U.K. and the EU will join Ukrainian negotiators as they meet a U.S. delegation in Geneva on Sunday to discuss Washington's proposal.
+Zelenskyy confirmed the meeting on Saturday, after President Donald Trump set a deadline for Kyiv to respond to the plan by next Thursday.

 European leaders have long warned against rushing a peace deal, seeing their own future at stake in Ukraine’s fight to beat back Russia, and insist on being consulted in peace efforts.